orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Notify public api about transactions it needs to respond to:
     * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
     * If indeed local, update the local public api by calling `PublicApi.ReturnTransactionResults`.
-      * Set block height and timestamp according to the last committed block.
+      * Provide block height and timestamp according to the last committed block.

 #### Committed transaction pool
 * Holds the receipts of committed transactions to return their result and avoid transaction duplication.